anilzen/hyperboloid.al/content/event/25-10-17-Racz/index.md

 ---
 title: "Construction of hyperboloidal initial data without logarithmic singularities"
 abstract: General hyperboloidal initial data obtained using the elliptic method are known to contain poly-logarithmic singularities.
 In this lecture, we will present an argument concluding that, when the Bondi energy and momentum are well-defined, generic solutions to the parabolic–hyperbolic form of these constraints are free of logarithmic singularities.
-summary: October 2025 Virtual Infinity Seminar by István Rácz (University of Maryland)
+summary: October 2025 Virtual Infinity Seminar by István Rácz (Wigner Research Centre for Physics)
 date: '2025-10-17T14:00:00Z'
 publishDate: '2025-09-02T00:00:00Z'
 authors: [racz]